husnimun/husni.dev/content/blog/how-to-sign-your-git-commit/index.md

 Today I learned that you can sign your git commit with GPG.
 Before you can sign your commit, you need to have a GPG keypair configured on your machine.

-To generate a GPG key pair, run the following command.
+To generate a GPG keypair, run the following command.
 ```bash
 gpg --full-generate-key
 ```

-Once you have a private key, you can now sign your commit.
-When committing changes in your local branch, add `-S` flag to sign your commit.
+Once you have a private key, you can sign your commit with `-S` flag.
 ```bash
 $ git commit -S -m "your commit message"
 ```